-The online master's degree program in accounting and financial management can help you move toward organizational leadership positions.
-This program, ideal for mid-career professionals, can give you the skills to make high-level decisions that can impact your organization’s current operations and financial future.
+The Master of Science in accounting and financial management program at University of Maryland Global Campus focuses on executive-level procedures and decision-making skills that can help you move toward organizational leadership positions.
+Ideal for mid-career professionals, this program can give you the skills to make high-level decisions that can impact your organization’s current operations and financial future.

 About the Accounting and Financial Management Master's Degree